 Jenilee Dowling is an (MSW) Therapist and Energy Healer.
 She has dedicated her life to changing the way people feel about their own identities and empowering people to be their authentic selves.
 Jenilee worked in the social services field for about ten years, 5 of them as a therapist.
 She’s worked with the LGBT community doing individual and group therapy, advocacy work and creating positive change in schools with a focus on making them a safer place for LGBT students to learn.
 Today, Jenilee works with the LGBT community as an Energy Healer, via her business Readings By Jenilee, helping clients to release the discordant energies that contribute to them not living as their authentic selves.

 Phunrab has been a fully ordained Buddhist monk for 10 years.
 He is an atheist, cisgender, celibate pansexual, HIV+ long term survivor, vegetarian, transgender ally.
 His most recent position was being the Treasurer of a Buddhist temple for seven years in Arlington, Texas.
 He also has been a Buddhist teacher, a public speaker, and a meditation instructor for many levels of meditation practitioners.
 He has a diverse background of Business Administration with a degree from the University of Central Oklahoma.
 His greatest hope is to be able to help all LGBTQ+ people, and especially the transgender community through the many virtuous activities of Point of Pride.

-Meryl is a second-year PhD candidate studying the connections between political thought and aesthetics, with interest in feminism and decolonial thought.
+Meryl is a third-year PhD candidate studying the connections between political thought and aesthetics, with interest in feminism and decolonial thought.
 She has years of experience working with nonprofits, the LGBT community, and children with disabilities, and is excited about the opportunity to serve the trans community through this role.
 In her spare time, she enjoys writing, traveling, and drinking too much coffee.